wyongqiing/tp/docs/UserGuide.md

    * `view` : Views the contact by their name.

    * `findByDepartment` : Lists all contacts in this specific department

+   * `note`: add optional remarks to people in their address book and edit it if required.

    * `exit` : Exits the app.